cgeeng/bg_arena_planner/instructions/README.md

 2. Approaching (AG)
    * Passes the style check.
 3. Meets (MG)
   * README.md is filled out (name, github repo, etc)
       * With out the link to your repo, the TAs won't grade the rest!
    * DesignDocument (INITIAL) sections are filled out
    * All methods are tested with JUnit tests
    * Method contain proper javadoc comments (not just javadoc notation but proper wording in the comment)
    * Report.md technical questions are questions answered correctly.
 4. Exceeds (MG)
    * Code is DRY (Don't Repeat Yourself)
+      * Including making use of helping/utility classes to reduce duplication.
+   * Student uses proper inheritance without duplication
    * Methods include tests for edge cases in addition to happy path
+   * Proper use of sorts and sort strategy
    * Design document (FINAL) sections are filled out
      * The notation needs to be correct, and the TAs will double check the final design matches the final implementation.
    * Report.md Deeper Thinking question filled out
+     * Includes at least two references/citations

 Legend:
 * AG - Auto-graded